 Solution Focused Brief Therapy (SFBT) is a practical, goal-driven model with emphasis on clear, concise, realistic goals.
 It assumes all clients have some knowledge of what would make their life better, even though they may need some help describing the details of what that could look like, and they already possess at least the minimal skills necessary to create solutions.

 Certain medications (i.e., SSRIs) are commonly used to treat anxiety in children and like psychotherapy have been proven to be effective.
 While the use of medication to treat anxiety in teenagers has grown steadily over the past couple of decades there remains concern regarding the safety of some medication use in teenagers.
-For more information regarding the use of medications in treating anxiety in teenagers click here to visit the NIMH website on the matter.
+For more information regarding the use of medications in treating anxiety in teenagers click here.

 Family therapy is also commonly recommended for teenagers who are experiencing anxiety.
-Family therapy aims to help parents and caregivers learn how to more effectively provide support create a less stressful environment for the teenager.
+This type of therapy aims to help parents and caregivers learn how to more effectively provide support create a less stressful environment for the teenager.
 Individual therapy with teenagers is more effective when parents and/or caregivers take an active role in treatment.